Fabric Finishing Technologies: How Coatings and Treatments Change Fabric Performance

 | Baby textiles | Natural antimicrobial (chitosan) | Non-toxic, skin-safe, 30+ wash durable |

-Military and first-responder applications demand the most demanding performance specifications, combining flame resistance with infrared signature reduction for tactical concealment.
-These specialized requirements drive development of multi-functional finish systems that layer incompatible chemistries into a coherent protective textile.
+Military and first-responder applications demand the most demanding performance specifications.
+These combine flame resistance with infrared signature reduction for tactical concealment.
+These specialized requirements drive development of multi-functional finish systems.
+These layer incompatible chemistries into a coherent protective textile.

 Environmental and Health Considerations